2018 Boise State Broncos football team

 The 2018 Boise State Broncos football team represented Boise State University during the 2018 NCAA Division I FBS football season.
 This season was the Broncos' 82nd season overall, fifth under head coach Bryan Harsin, eighth as a member of the Mountain West Conference and sixth within the Mountain Division.
 The Broncos played their home games at Albertsons Stadium in Boise, Idaho.
 They finished the season 10–3, 7–1 in Mountain West play to finish in a tie for first place in the Mountain Division with Utah State.
 Due to their head-to-head win over Utah State, they were champions of the Mountain Division.
 They represented the Mountain Division in the Mountain West Championship Game where they lost to West Division champion Fresno State.
 They were invited to the First Responder Bowl against Boston College.
 With 5:08 left in the 1st quarter, the bowl game was delayed and ultimately canceled and ruled a no contest.

-Previous season

-The Broncos finished the 2017 season 11–3, 7–1 in Mountain West play to win the Mountain Division.
-They defeated West Division champion Fresno State in the Mountain West Championship Game to become Mountain West champions.
-They were invited to the Las Vegas Bowl where they defeated Oregon.